Read: 14th – 23rd December 2019

 So, has my review of THE JOURNALS OF OCTAVIA HOLLOWS (BOOKS 1-6) encouraged you to find out more?
 I do hope so.
-Just click on any of the links below to check out the book yourself or to find out more about the author.
+Click any of the links in this post.
+Keep reading to find out more about the author.

 Thank you for stopping by and for taking the time to read my review.
-I hope that my thoughts have tempted you to add this book to your ever growing TBR pile. 😉
+I hope that my thoughts have tempted you to add this collection to your ever-growing TBR pile. 😉